openstack-archive/fuel-library/deployment/puppet/cinder/README.md

 * Setup of storage nodes is limited to Linux and LVM, i.e. Puppet won't configure a Nexenta appliance but nova can be configured to use the Nexenta driver with Class['cinder::volume::nexenta'].

-* The Cinder Openstack service depends on a sqlalchemy database.
-If you are using puppetlabs-mysql to achieve this, there is a parameter called mysql_module that can be used to swap between the two supported versions: 0.9 and 2.2.
-This is needed because the puppetlabs-mysql module was rewritten and the custom type names have changed between versions.
 Development
 -----------